devfiqi/devfiqi/README.md

 ## About

-CS student at the University of Minnesota (graduating 2027) and incoming **Software Engineering Intern at LinkedIn** on the Streams Processing & Distributed Infrastructure team.
-I build at the lowest layers of the stack — storage engines, messaging pipelines, distributed compute — and I care deeply about how systems hold up under real load.
+CS student at the University of Minnesota and incoming **Software Engineering Intern at LinkedIn** on the Streams Processing & Distributed Infrastructure team.

-Long-term I'm targeting infrastructure roles at companies like Confluent, Databricks, and Snowflake.

 ---